shinokada/rspecnotes/notes/basic.md

 ## describe and context

 Use `describe` to describe methods, class methods and instance methods.

+    describe ".authenticate" do
+    describe "#admin?"

-Use context to test states for example when describing a context, start its description with "when" or "with".
+Use `context` to test states for example when describing a context, start its description with "when" or "with".

+    context "when logged in" do
+      it {should respond_with 200}
+    end

 ## expect not should